 All of the countries currently on the Foreign Office ‘do not travel’ list

-Warnings against travel abroad have been issued for countries including Haiti, Iran and Russia
+Warnings against travel abroad from the UK have been issued for countries including Haiti, Iran and Russia

 When planning a holiday, it’s wise to check these three things before you leave for the airport: your passport is in-date, travel insurance is still valid and you’re travelling to someplace safe according to the Foreign Commonwealth and Development Office (FCDO).